Claromentis: A digital workplace solution with compliance built-in

 This is the nature of any SaaS deployment.
 But, for such a heavily regulated industry, it can be a major sticking point.

-For peace of mind, your organisation may prefer to deploy an on-premise intranet instead.
+For peace of mind, your organization may prefer to deploy a self-hosted or on-premise intranet instead.
 This will give your IT and security teams full control over your data and the security of your systems.
 It’ll also allow you to restrict data access to your local network only.

 Claromentis is one of the few intranet providers that offers on-premise deployments – and with no hidden costs.
 For more details on our self-hosted solution, please download our in-depth technical guide: